scanner-research/scanner/README.md

 Scanner is a system for writing applications that process video efficiently.

 Scanner has been used for:
-* **Big video data analysis:** labeling and data mining two large video datasets: a dataset containing over 600 feature length movies (106 million frames) and a dataset of 70,000 hours of TV news (12 billion frames, 20 TB).
+* **Big video data analysis:** labeling and data mining large video datasets: a dataset containing over 600 feature length movies (106 million frames) and a dataset of 70,000 hours of TV news (12 billion frames, 20 TB).
 * **VR Video synthesis:** scaling the [Surround 360 VR video stitching software](https://github.com/scanner-research/Surround360), which processes fourteen 2048x2048 input videos to produce 8k stereo video output.

 ## Key Features